-How Do You Motivate Students Who Don’t Seem to Care?
+How Do We Motivate Students Who Don’t Seem to Care?

 One of the most common—and frankly one of the toughest—questions I receive is how to motivate students who are apathetic.
 How do you make students care?
 If you are expecting an easy answer, then you might as well click away now.
 Students are not robots and so we can’t force them to care about anything!
-But there are a few things I have learned from my experience and research that may help you motivate students who don’t seem to care about spiritual issues:
+Yet there are a few things we can do.
+Here are six practical strategies J. Warner Wallace and I develop further in our upcoming book So The Next Generation Will Know:

 - Build a relationship with students.
 When students sense that an adult really cares, they are much more likely to listen.
 When I taught high school full time, I especially focused on building relationships with the students who seemed apathetic.
 I took time to listen to them, encourage them, and go to various events they found important (school plays, dances, sporting events, etc.).
 I wanted them to know that I genuinely cared.
 I knew that was a key ingredient in motivating them to care about spiritual issues.
 If you want students to care about spiritual things, they need to first know that you care about them.